 Types of tripods

-There are several types of tripods, from the least expensive made from aluminum tubing to the more expensive professional tripods which are sturdier, stronger.
-Depending on your needs, the weight of equipment you may want to have one or both type.
+There are several types of tripods, from the least expensive aluminum tubing to the more costly professional tripods, which are sturdier, more robust.
+Depending on your needs, the equipment’s weight, you may want to have one or both types.

-Does not mean that a professional photographer will only posses professional tripods and an amateur will get only the cheap and not so strong built ones.
+It does not mean that a professional photographer will only possess professional tripods, and an amateur will get only the cheap and not so solidly built ones.

-It is about the equipment tripods have to deal with, so for example a professional photographer may have professional tripods for lighting equipment and a not so expensive one for camera.
+It is about the equipment tripods that have to deal with, so for example, a professional photographer may have professional tripods for lighting equipment and a not so expensive one for the camera.

 It is about the needs, not about the kind of photographer you consider yourself.

-Writing about tripods, why and if you need one is general idea of my today’s article.
-If you are happy enough with your results and you’re just looking to take pictures for nice memories and share with friends and family, then maybe you do not need one.
+Writing about tripods, why, and if you need one is the general idea of my today’s article.
+If you are happy enough with your results and you’re just looking to take pictures for sweet memories and share them with friends and family, then maybe you do not need one.

 If you want the best your camera can offer, then you definitely should go for it.
 I hope you enjoyed the article and found it helpful.